 Pinker’s Enlightenment Now ignores all the bad stuff (The French Revolution) and highlights the great parts, which actually come from Judeo-Christian roots (e.g. a mutual respect for other humans as equal to oneself).
 Man cannot live by quality of life indicators alone, and Pinker dances around this fact by disguising his value judgements as non-religious and obvious when they clearly stem from Judeo-Christian roots.
 Schurmer and Harris are moral realists without God, based on ideas about “human flourishing”, which is a vague and debatable concept.
 It’s this sort of thinking that justifies Hitler’s actions.
 Neo-Enlightenment thinkers like to blame religion for slavery and all the bad stuff, ignoring how the values they hold came straight from their religious history.
 The values can’t be taught or communicated to the world without their grounding in Jerusalem and Athens.

 Now, postmodernism has people deconstructing reason itself, by painting reason as simply an excuse for some people to privilege their point of view over others.
-To Shapiro, this pattern is most salient with the increase in support for transgender individuals, which he says ignores biological facts.It’s amazing to me that he can see his own views as so fact-based and rational, when they lead to conclusions as silly as “a person can’t ask to be referred to with different pronouns than what their biological gender would specify”.
+To Shapiro, this pattern is most salient with the increase in support for transgender individuals, which he says ignores biological facts.It’s amazing to me that he can see his own views as so fact-based and rational, when they lead to conclusions as silly as “a person can’t ask to be referred to with different pronouns than what their doctor specified based on their genitals”.
 He appears to believe strongly in the linguistic necessity of gendered pronouns for a successful society, but he doesn’t explain why he believes this.
 From Shapiro’s perspective, once reason alone was unable to provide meaning, we had to let go of reason too.
 Postmodernism sees reason and objectivism as a tool of oppression.
 In order to right this wrong, we have to tear down societal norms and rebuild them in the image of animalistic passions.
 The 50s were great because we solved a lot of sexism and racism, developed great american culture (symphonies, TV, books, etc.), took global hegemony, etc. Leftists criticized the materialism and class structures, but only offered change through an entire remake of the social system.
 Critical theory and the Frankfurt school explicitly reject ideas of " better," etc. under the current system.
 Frahm writes that our freedom is not true freedom, because we are submerged in capitalist, consumerist materialism, which can lead to fascism.
 But this is a misreading of American values.
 Eros and Civilization claims that sexual freedom would free people from the chains of the current system by getting rid of the specialization of body parts (and workers).
 This is what Shapiro calls the return to Paganism.
 The slogan “Marx, Mao, and Marcuse” traces the development of these ideas to their destructive end.
 Marcuse laid the foundation for modern political correctness and special toleration of minority voices.
 This meant that casting off the system and pursuing your truth was the ultimate human endeavor.
 This is where the self-esteem movement got its roots, which has destroyed values and standards in an effort to make every child feel special and successful.
 You see all this clearly displayed in Lady Gaga, Frozen, etc. Self-realization is directed against religion, Greek teleology, and capitalism.
 Intersectionality studies how women and minorities are unable to self-realize because of the system.
 It again claims that institutional racism/feminism can only be gotten rid of by these groups overcoming the current system.
 Intersectionality means white men have to admit their privilege, and the oppressed groups have to support the overthrow of the system.
 Science itself is in question because of its use as a tool by those in power.
 This has led to the suppression of important ideas like meritocracy, IQ differentials based on race, etc., and creates the university cancel culture we see today.
 Money is being wasted by the NSF and others in the quest for diversity, at the expense of the meritocracy and reasoned discourse.
 This will make our individuals and societies weaker.
 Cognitive behavioral therapy (CBT) precisely teaches people to reason through cognitive distortions, and this is the opposite of pointing out micro-agressions and institutional injustices.
 Pointing this out increases division and fosters violence as a reaction to perceived aggressions and inequities.
 Attempts at fixing these things through technology (transhumanism) or tribalism (the racist alt-right) will either not create real meaning or result in the destruction of Western civilization.

 We used to be a community of individuals who saw each other through a shared narrative and set of values.
 We have to return to those roots; it will be impossible to construct a solid foundation with different roots or new post-narrative structure.
 We have to teach our kids to connect with the roots of Western civilization (democracy, God, individualism, reason), the “only civilization worth fighting for”.Here we go again with the God’s chosen people thing.
 What is a non-Western person to teach their kids? the values and narratives of someone else’s cultural root system?
 You argue for the preservation of cultural values and dismiss postmodernism as ahistorical, but you would see other cultures destroyed so we can finally teach those uncivilized heathens correct values?

-conclusion permalink
+conclusion

-1. Life has purpose and there is moral reason.
+- Life has purpose and there is moral reason.
 Defend the rights of individuals.

-2. You can do it, you have agency.
+- You can do it, you have agency.
 You were born in the freest civilization in history.
 Don’t blame society for your problems.
 If society is damaging you, work to change it.

-3. Your civilization is unique.
+- Your civilization is unique.
 Most people have experienced more poverty, oppression, and pain than you ever will.
 Your civilization produced Aristotle, the Bible, Bach, Shakespeare.

-4. We are all brothers and sisters.
+- We are all brothers and sisters.
 Our common cause is a civilization that celebrates both individual and communal progress.
 But we have to share the same definitions of progress and purpose in order for communal progress to be peaceful.
 We have to defend our existing structures to our kids and others, and follow GK Chesterton’s rules for breaking down any existing structures.

 Again if you want a Marxist, postmodern response to these ideas from the devil himself, check out Jordan Peterson & the meaning of life by Philosophy Tube.